BLKSerene/Wordless/README.md

 <span id="doc-eng-wordlist"></span>
 ### Wordlist [[Back to Contents]](#doc)
 In *Wordlist*, you can generate wordlists for different files.

-In addition, you can generate line charts or word clouds for the wordlists.
+In addition, you can generate line charts or word clouds for wordlists.
+You can modify the settings for the generated figure via **Figure Settings**.

 You can filter the results by clicking **Filter Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 1. **Rank**:<br>
-    The rank of the token sorted by frequency in descending order (by default).
+    The rank of the token sorted by its frequency in the first file in descending order (by default).
 You can sort the results again by clicking the column headers.

 2. **Tokens**:<br>
     You can specify what should be counted as a "token" via **Token Settings**.